-All MBSYEP participants are required to give advance notice of anticipated absences from work, regardless of the reason.
+The participant is required to give advance notice of anticipated absences from work, regardless of the reason.
 If this cannot be done in person, the participant must call the worksite supervisor immediately to report anticipated absences.

 The supervisor must notify their employer/host coordinator about the participant's absenteeism when: